 Let's look at the new Gaussian Quadrature part of this dialog.
-This is available in all versions of Zemax, from SE up.
+This is available in all editions of Zemax, from Standard up.
 The GQ algorithm needs to use an even number of wavelengths:

 And note how the merit function drops and performance improves.
 We have not added any new variables: we've just come up with a better solution to the same problem.
 If you're involved with any kind of chromatic lens design, this new feature in Zemax will help you to build better designs with hardly any extra effort!